bjmorgan/site-analysis/docs/source/guides/builders.md

 - `cutoff`: Distance cutoff for finding reference atoms
 - `n_reference`: Number of reference atoms per site
 - `label`: Optional label for all sites
+- `use_reference_centers`: Whether to use reference centre unwrapping for periodic boundary conditions (default: `True`)
+  - `True`: Uses each site's central atom position as an anchor point for unwrapping vertex coordinates to their closest periodic images
+  - `False`: Uses spread-based detection, which identifies wrapped sites based on the spatial distribution of reference atoms

 **Example:**
 ```python